 Can I change up the topping?

-Fresh fruit like strawberries, blueberries, or even a scoop of whipped cream or ice cream sounds divine!
+Fresh fruit like ripe strawberries or blueberries, perhaps a dollop of whipped cream, or even a scoop of ice cream – they all sound divine!

 Where did I get my inspiration for this recipe?

 Well, I love starting off the day with coffee or tea.
-So that just calls for a delicious pairing, don’t ya think?
+So, naturally, I needed a delightful partner for my morning brew, right?

-THANKS SO MUCH for following and being part of the Pie Lady Bakes community where you will find vintage recipes like Mom and Grandma used to make, but that are so easy!
+THANKS SO MUCH for following and being part of the Pie Lady Bakes community!
+We’re all about sharing easy-to-make vintage recipes that remind us of the ones our moms and grandmas used to make.

 See you soon!

-If you have made this delicious Apple Cofee Cake, I would love to hear about it in the comments below and be sure to give it a 5 star rating!
+If you’ve made this delicious Apple Pie Coffee Cake, I’d love to hear about it in the comments below.
+Be sure to give us a 5 star rating!